 This map illustrates the methane generation potential by county from the following biogas sources: landfills, animal manure; wastewater treatment; and industrial, institutional, and commercial organic waste (IIC).

 Methane emissions from landfills

-Methane emissions from manure management
+Methane generation potential from animal manure

-Methane emissions from domestic wastewater treatment
+Methane generation potential from wastewater treatment

 For Geographic Information System (GIS) biomass resource data, access the Data Resources page.

 For interactive maps and tools for viewing maps and data, access the Data Visualization and Tools page.